Climate Change

 Who controls the carbon rules

 The problem is who, and how do they get agreements quickly.
 After all what is green to one person is not green to another.
 No, the calculations to value a carbon foot print are going down a similar path to Organics.
 That is where each country or Bloc (as in the EU) decides on what is required to become a standard and if two countries agree to a common minimum standard then the wines can be labelled as such in the country where the wine is purchased.
+This type of system has many advantages, for example, if a standard is constructed but later needs to be changed perhaps due to more information becoming available, it is easier to get two countries to agree a change in a bilateral contract than an international agreement.
+It would also be quicker to agree.

 There have been a number of standards created.
-In New Zealand CarboNZero was what The New Zealand wine company used.
+In New Zealand CarboNZero was what The New Zealand Wine Company used.
 But since then carbon zero status has been applied to wines in Bordeaux and South Africa, with each country having their own standards.
 The next step is to create international bilateral agreements that will support and develop brands that the consumer will become aware of.
-Work is already underway between the New Zealand Australian and Californian governments to come up with the first international bilateral definition of Carbon free.
+Work is already underway between the New Zealand Australian and Californian governments to come up with the first international bilateral definition of carbon free.